-- · You receive your results faster. - Your results contain less confidentiality issues and therefore less blocked cases. - You avoid the risk of not having your final results released (final results may have to be blocked if the comparison with likewise preliminary results leads to confidentiality issues). - You fulfil the criteria of scientific research if your results are transparent and reproducible because of a faultless and well documented program code. - You consolidate the validity of your results when they are based on a sufficient number of cases. - You make it possible for the RDC to use its resources available for confidentiality checks in an efficient way that is fair to all data users.
+- · You get your results faster. - · Your results are less affected by blocked cases. - You avoid the risk of not having your final results released.
+Final results may have to be blocked if the comparison with likewise preliminary results leads to confidentiality issues. - You fulfil the criteria of scientific research when your results are transparent and reproducible because of a faultless and well documented program code. - You consolidate the validity of your results when they are based on a sufficient number of cases. - You make it possible for the RDC to use its resources available for confidentiality checks in an efficient way that is fair to all data users.